 Las Vegas Golf Course Review

-Panoramic, awe inspiring views of the Vegas Strip and the surrounding desert mountains compliment the first class clubhouse, award winning pro shop, stylish restaurant and
+inspiring views of the Vegas Strip and the surrounding desert mountains compliment the first class clubhouse, award winning pro shop, stylish restaurant and lounge, and

-lounge, and extraordinary banquet/outing facilities that make the Revere a top choice for local players and tourists alike.
-The modern 23,000 sq.-ft. clubhouse services both
+extraordinary banquet/outing facilities that make the Revere a top choice for local players and tourists alike.
+The modern 23,000 sq.-ft. clubhouse services both courses, as does

 The Concord is noted for its great conditioning, scenery and wide fairways and landing areas that make the course playable for all levels of golfers.
 The Lexington on the other

 hand, provides even more dramatic scenery along a track that has gained acclaim for its challenging design.
 With a top slope rating of 139 and tees that measure 7143 yards

 from the tips, experienced golfers will have their work cut out in trying to play to their handicap.
 Alternate sets measure 6590 with a 131 slope, 5941/123 slope and 5305 yards with

 a slope rating of 117.
 With frequent elevated tee areas, many holes play shorter than the advertised yardages - though the wind can be a huge factor.
 We elected to play from the